 2) Moscow ’42 Gold – Panzer Campaigns

-One of my first love from the eastern front theatre was Operation Barbarossa, the turning point of the war.
+One of my first loves from the eastern front theatre was Operation Barbarossa, the turning point of the war.
 Moscow ’42 Gold is regarded as a 2 in 1 game.
 Starting from the German Operation Typhoon portrayed in Moscow ’41, it follows up with the three major Soviet winter offensives with Operation Barbarossa until the tipping point during the winter of 42 with 57 scenarios in total.
 Moscow Gold also enjoys the new restylised map and four different campaigns of a hypothetical Axis second attempt to capture Moscow (Fall Kreml).
 This is the title to play if you want to experience the defrosting of the great Russian bear and the beginning of the end for Germany’s Third Reich.

 You can try a demo for Panzer Campaign featuring Mius ’43